razvan-puha/wisesystems-assignment/keycloak/Configuration.md

 ## Keycloack configuration

-- Run the following command in your terminal: ```docker compose run -p 8080:8080 keycloak start-dev```
+- Run the following command in your terminal: ```docker compose up``` (this will create all the containers for the services, but we will use only the keycloak for now)
 - In your browser, go to [localhost](http://localhost:8080)
 - Go to '**Administration Console**'
 <br /><br />